 4. Masjid e Tooba

-Masjid e Tooba is the great masterpiece of architects, located adjacent to DHA Phase I commercial area and built-in 1969 keeping acoustics in mind.
+Masjid e Tooba is a great masterpiece of architects, located adjacent to the DHA Phase I commercial area and built in 1969 keeping acoustics in mind.
 So that a person speaking inside at one end of the dome can be heard at the other end!
 This makes it special.

 A mosque (without even a single pillar) gives a spectacular view both inside and out.
-It is one of the tourist attractions that are worth to see in Karachi.
+It is one of the tourist attractions that are worth seeing in Karachi.

 5. French Beach